College of Dentistry Policies

 Students who do not have an administrative exemption from attendance may not be afforded an opportunity to take missed quizzes or other assignments.
 Course directors have the discretion of requiring alternative assignments or examinations to ensure competency, as dictated by individual circumstances for students with un-excused absences.
 All decisions regarding the feasibility of providing required educational experiences, in an alternative manner or form, will be made by the course director, with input from the departmental chair.

 Students are expected to be present for all scheduled examinations (as indicated on the official class schedule).
-Excused absences will be available only from the Associate Dean for Institutional Affairs and the Associate Dean for Academic Affairs in his absence, and will in general only be given in the case of serious illness that requires hospitalization, or death of an immediate family member (mother, father, sister, brother).
+Excused absences will be available only from the Associate Dean of Academic Affairs and will in general only be given in the case of serious illness that requires hospitalization, or death of an immediate family member (mother, father, sister, brother).
 Exceptions will be considered by the Dean of the College.

 Students who are absent from an examination for reasons other than an emergency will incur a one-letter grade (7.5%) reduction in their grade for that examination and will be required to take the missed examinations as soon as possible after they return, but no later than two business days after their return to class.